Azathothas/Stars/README.md

 - [MrGlockenspiel/activate-linux](https://github.com/MrGlockenspiel/activate-linux) – The "Activate Windows" watermark ported to Linux
 - [Netflix/bpftop](https://github.com/Netflix/bpftop) – bpftop provides a dynamic real-time view of running eBPF programs.
 It displays the average runtime, events per second, and estimated total CPU % for each program.
 - [Nevuly/WSL2-Linux-Kernel-Rolling](https://github.com/Nevuly/WSL2-Linux-Kernel-Rolling) – Rolling Release Stable Kernel for Windows Subsystem for Linux2 (WSL2)
+- [Nevuly/WSL2-Linux-Kernel-Rolling-LTS](https://github.com/Nevuly/WSL2-Linux-Kernel-Rolling-LTS) – Rolling Release LTS Kernel for Windows Subsystem for Linux2 (WSL2)
 - [NixOS/patchelf](https://github.com/NixOS/patchelf) – A small utility to modify the dynamic linker and RPATH of ELF executables
 - [OpenRC/openrc](https://github.com/OpenRC/openrc) – The OpenRC init system
 - [PangBaiWork/Dowork](https://github.com/PangBaiWork/Dowork) – Run GNU/Linux on Android  (all in one)
 - [Projeto-Pindorama/heirloom-ng](https://github.com/Projeto-Pindorama/heirloom-ng) – A collection of  standard Unix utilities that is intended to provide maximum compatibility with traditional Unix while incorporating additional features necessary today.
 - [QQxiaoming/QFSViewer](https://github.com/QQxiaoming/QFSViewer) – QFSViewer is a small tool for developers to view the contents of various file system raw image files, which does not rely on the operating system mounting, does not require permission requests, and is completed entirely within the software application.
 Based on this feature, the tool can easily run on windows/linux/macos.
+- [RaynerSec/Hyper-V-Switch](https://github.com/RaynerSec/Hyper-V-Switch) – This Program Enables And Disables Hyper-V Hypervisor So You Can Use Other Virtualisation Tools Such As (VMware, VirtualBox) Simultaneously.
 - [RazYang/NixImage](https://github.com/RazYang/NixImage) – Run nix packages anywhere, inspired by appimage.
 - [RekGRpth/pg_curl](https://github.com/RekGRpth/pg_curl) – PostgreSQL tool for transferring data with URL syntax, supporting DICT, FILE, FTP, FTPS, GOPHER, GOPHERS, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, MQTT, POP3, POP3S, RTMP, RTMPS, RTSP, SCP, SFTP, SMB, SMBS, SMTP, SMTPS, TELNET, TFTP, WS and WSS.
 - [RekGRpth/pg_task](https://github.com/RekGRpth/pg_task) – PostgreSQL and Greenplum job scheduler pg_task allows to execute any sql command at any specific time at background asynchronously